apo11oCreed/apo11oCreed.github.io/pages.md

 title: Pages
 header: Pages
 group: navigation
 description: This is a list of all pages in the NC Designs Studio website.
+Some of the pages are out-of-box from the Jekyll Bootstrap repo, but eventually it will all be customized.
 author: Nelson Correia
 ---
 {% include JB/setup %}